-ACCESSIBILITY POLICY
+ACCESSIBILTY POLICY

-ACCESSIBILITY POLICY (hereinafter the "Policy")
+DURHAM COLLEGE STUDENT ASSOCIATION (the "Corporation") ACCESSIBILTY POLICY (the "Policy")

 - 1) The Corporation is committed to improving accessibility and to provide a respectful, welcoming and inclusive environment for its employees and its members, as defined in the Corporation By-laws (the "Members").
 The Corporation shall implement, maintain and enhance accessibility with respect to employment and the use of all Corporation goods, services, programs and facilities in a timely manner for all persons with disabilities in a manner that: - Respects their dignity and independence; - Ensures reasonable efforts are made to provide an opportunity equal to that given to others; and - Allows persons with disabilities to benefit from the same services, in the same place and in a similar way to others, to the greatest extent possible.